When is The 148th Open and how can I watch it on Sky Sports?

 Featured groups will be available for all four tournament days via the red button, with two separate feeds in the morning and two in the afternoon.

-One of Thursday's Featured Groups will also be available for free via SkySports.com and the app, with viewers able to vote via the Sky Sports website for the threeball they would like to watch.
+One of Thursday's Featured Groups will also be available for free via SkySports.com and, after a viewer vote, we will be showing defending champion Francesco Molinari, Adam Scott and Bryson DeChambeau from 9:58am.

 There is also live Featured Holes coverage throughout the week, also on the red button, which will follow the players as they progress through the fifth, sixth and seventh.